senacor/InnoLabFacebookMessengerCodeCamp/04_call_business_logic_from_dialogflow/README.md

 7. Add a new parameter "status" and define `#fill_parcel_status.status` as value.
 Also define `#fill_parcel_status.parcel_id` as default value for the parameter "parcel_id".

 8. Use returned status in bot answer by defining "The parcel with the id $parcel_id will arrive $status!"

+Hint: If you have troubles you can use our target solution, find `Testagent.zip` and import it to Dialogflow.